Sergius-DS/customer_segmentation_marketing_campaign/README.md

 Data Visualization: I used various visualization techniques: histograms, box plots, scatter plots, violin plots and heatmap) to gain insights into the relationships between variables and identify patterns.

 K-Means Clustering: I applied K-Means clustering to segment customers into distinct groups based on their characteristics.
-I evaluated the optimal number of clusters using the silhouette score.

 Cluster Description: I analyzed each cluster's characteristics, including MonetaryValue, Frequency, and Recency to gain a deeper understanding of the customer segments